 ATOM College Scholarship

-- $1,000.00 given to deserving college Junior or Senior.
+- A $1000.00 scholarship is available and all students enrolled in a Professional Athletic Training Program at either the Baccalaureate or Master's degree level are eligible to apply fot the scholarship.
 Information is sent to Program Directors and posted on the website in March.
 Applications are due November 1st.
-The award is given to a rising junior or senior who is currently an ATOM member.
+The award is given to a student in their last two years of their Professional preparation program, who is currently an ATOM member.
 The recipients are notified in the fall and the official presentation of the scholarship is at the EATA annual meeting in Januaury.

 - Download Application

 ATOM/Collins Sports Medicine High School Athletic Training Grants

 - Two $1,000.00 awards.
 Information is posted on the website and in the newsletter in the summer and early fall.
 Applications are due November 1st.
 The application consists of a letter explaining their program, needs and ideas of what would be purchased with the money to improve their current situtation.
 This is a jointgrant with Collins Sports Medicine.
 The recipients are notified in December and the official presentation is done at in January at the EATA Annual Meeting.

 - Call for nominations is posted on the website and in the newsletter in the summer or early fall.
 Nominations are due November 1.
 Recipients are notified in December.
 The official presentation of awards plaque is done at the EATA Annual Meeting in January.